Less is more

 - If only the second number sentence is correct, the team scores the two-digit number in the bottom blue boxes.

 The winner is the team with the higher score.
-See the hint for some examples of scoring.
+See Getting started for some examples of scoring.

 Have a go at playing the game and keep a running total of your scores.